VeryGoodOpenSource/dart_frog/docs/docs/tutorials/counter.md

 You have requested this route 1 time(s).
 ```

-But now if we reload the page or make another request, the count should update:
+Now if we reload the page or make another request, the count should update:

 ```
 You have requested this route 2 time(s).